sabrinamerkin/sabrinamerkin.github.io/_posts/2023-06-15-World-Bank.md

 This `running_debt` field provides an interesting insight on how each debt indicator contributes to the growth of China's total debt.

 Next, we use case-statements and a common table expression to label the debt severity of each country.
 Countries with total debt less than $95 billion are labeled as having `low` debt severity.
 Countries with total debt above $95 billion and less than $190 billion are labeled as having `medium` debt severity.
 Countries with total debt exceeding $95 billion have `high` debt severity.
-The results are sorted by debt severity in decending order and limited to 10 rows.
+The results are sorted by debt severity in descending order and limited to 10 rows.

 ``` sql